guilhebl/offer-service/README.md

 - BestBuy API

-After creating your api keys set the values in "app-config.properties" file replacing proper entries
+After creating your api keys set the values in "app-config.properties" file replacing proper entries with each provider's own key.

 ### Running

-You need to download and install sbt for this application to run.

-Once you have sbt installed, the following at the command prompt will start up Play in development mode:
+Using SBT the following at the command prompt will start up Play in development mode:

 ```bash
 sbt run